 In-depth Fellows Activity: Working with Foundation staff, each Fellow determines the nature of their project and identifies what resources and mentors will be needed to accomplish it.
 The Fellows program focuses on each Fellow's field of interest as well as leadership development goals.
 The participant-generated project provides an important vehicle for integrating the year’s experiences.
 The photo below is Ilana Cone Kennedy (2016 Fellow) conducting the monthly meeting of the Student Leadership Board for the Holocaust Center for Humanity, her project for the year.

 Monthly Meetings: The Fellows meet monthly to participate in skill-building workshops on leadership, hear from community leaders and have time to share their expertise with each other.
 Regardless of format, all monthly gatherings are followed by informal networking opportunities to help Fellows build stronger connections.

 The year will begin in October 2017 in Seattle.
-The initial meeting will be a day-long Jackson Leadership Fellows orientation held on Friday, October 6th, including interaction with Foundation Board members, and the first in a series of leadership training conducted by a regional and nationally known expert.
+The initial meeting will be a day-long Jackson Leadership Fellows orientation held on Friday, October 6, 2017, including interaction with Foundation Board members, and the first in a series of leadership training conducted by a regional and nationally known expert.
 The Fellows will receive feedback on their leadership skills and learn how to better leverage them in their work and community.
-Subsequent meetings will be scheduled for two to three hours during the first Wednesday or Thursday of the month.
+Subsequent meetings will be held on the first Wednesday or Thursday of the month for two to three hours during business hours.
 They will focus on the broader elements of leadership with a workshop on Servant Leadership, team building, and presentation skills..
 The monthly meetings will also include discussions with leaders from the community and an opportunity for active engagement among the Fellows.